hamonangann/tugas-kuliah/textbook.md

 - Operating System: The dinosaur book (Operating System Concepts by Silberschatz et al).
 They have free slides in os-book.com

 - Computer Networks: Computer Networking A Top-Down Approach by Kurose & Ross.
 TCP/IP Layer-by-layer explanation.
-They also have free slides at https://gaia.cs.umass.edu/kurose_ross/ppt.php
+They also have free slides and videos at https://gaia.cs.umass.edu/kurose_ross/ppt.php

 - Site Reliability Engineering: Definitely Google's https://sre.google/books.